Storenvy: Custom stores

 Storenvy first launched as an online store builder in 2010.
 The platform allows store owners, makers, and artists to open an online store for free and customize it.

 Storenvy marketplace

 When merchants open a store on Storenvy, their products are also featured on the Storenvy marketplace, combining the aspects of a store builder and a marketplace.

 Pricing

 Storenvy generates revenue through both subscription revenue and on commission fees from sales.
 This revenue directly funnels the marketing services the company provides to drive additional traffic to store owners.

 History

-In 2010, the store builder that would become known as Storenvy was launched.
-In early 2011, the company raised a seed round of $1.53 million.

-In late 2012, the Storenvy Marketplace launched with over 35,000 brands.
-Shortly thereafter, the company raised a Series A round, bringing total funding to over $6.5 million.